Caty1121/ChampainProj_PacificTrailsResort/PacificTrailsResort/README.md

 We select all elements with the class draggable.
 These elements are the items that can be dragged and dropped into the cart.

 #### Drag Start Event:
-For each draggable element, we add an event listener to handle the 'dragstart' event.
+For each draggable element, we add an event listener to handle the 'drag-start' event.
 When a user starts dragging an item, this event triggers, and we use dataTransfer.setData to store the ID of the dragged element.
 This ID is used later to identify which element is being dropped.

 #### Drop Zone Selection:
 We select the cart container element, which acts as the drop zone for our draggable items.

 #### Drag Over Event:
-The 'dragover' event is necessary for the drop action to work.
+The 'drag-over' event is necessary for the drop action to work.
 By preventing the default behavior, we allow items to be dropped into the drop zone.

 #### Cart Item Count and Icon Update:
 After an item is dropped, we increment the cartItemCount variable and call updateCartIcon() to change the cart icon, indicating that the cart now contains items.